etiennedreyer/GNtau/README.md

 training is done by salt, the tutorial can be found in this folder under tutorial-salt

-*Do only once - Replace your predictionwriter.py with this file /storage/agrp/dmitrykl/salt/run/tau/predictionwriter.py*
+*Do only once - Replace your predictionwriter.py with the file predictionwriter.py - under the folder salt*

 1. You might need to run all or some of the following, you will see it the the tutorial :
 * screen / submit a job